New Galaxy Line to Bend, Not Break

-Tags: articles, best gadgets, best smartphones, Blogs, flexible smartphone display, Gadgets, Galaxy Note, Galaxy S3, Galaxy S4, Galaxy S4 News, Galaxy S4 release date, Galaxy S4 rumors, headlines, new smartphone technology, News, next generation smartphones, OLED Panels, samsung, Technology, unbreakable smartphone screen
+Tags: articles, best gadgets, best smartphones, Blogs, flexible smartphone display, Gadgets, Galaxy Note, Galaxy S3, Galaxy S4, Galaxy S4 News, Galaxy S4 release date, Galaxy S4 rumors, headlines, new smartphone technology, News, next generation smartphones, samsung, Technology, unbreakable smartphone screen

 Want a Nexus 4?
 Apparently So Does Everyone Else

 Ever since its release, the LG Nexus 4 has been garnering praise from all corners due to it’s much improved camera, enhanced overall system speed, baffling array of high-end powerful features, and one of the most beautiful displays on any smartphone.
 Despite its notable lack of 4G LTE service (at least in the US), there are few out there that are denying it is one of the most technically impressive phones available.